 This post may contain affiliate links.
 Please read our disclosure policy.

-• Flavor: Rich and savory flavors that make it a nostalgic family favorite.
+• Flavor: Rich and savory flavors from the tomato sauce and seasonings make it a nostalgic family favorite, just like Grandma’s.

 • Skill Level: This recipe is perfect for first-time cooks looking for a no-fuss comfort food meal.